Hi! I’m Sarah, and I’m a writer and mom living in Los Angeles. I also got sober in my 20s and have been writing about it ever since.

-Below, some resources that you might find helpful this month & beyond:
+Below, some writings/resources/recent interviews I’ve done that you might find helpful this month & beyond:

 My book, Drinking Games, offers a deeper look at my first three years without alcohol — dating, friendships, work, wellness culture, living in NYC — and how sobriety changed everything.

-Why I Gave Up Drinking — And How It Changed My Life (Cup of Jo)
+Why I Gave Up Drinking — And How It Changed My Life (an essay I wrote for Cup of Jo)

-How I Survived Wedding Season In My First Year of Sobriety (The New York Times)
+How I Survived Wedding Season In My First Year of Sobriety (an essay I wrote for The New York Times)

 Local recovery meetings are always free and available to anyone who has a desire to stop drinking ❤️ you can search “AA" + the name of your city for a full list!